← Home

 The AKC notes that "choosing a puppy food that digests well and avoiding feeding within 2 hours of bedtime will help." [src]

-Many owners similarly offer the last big drink a little before bedtime, then a final potty trip right before lights-out, while always keeping water available if your puppy is thirsty — and easing off this on hot days or whenever your vet advises free access.
-This is general routine orientation, not a medical instruction; never withhold water from a puppy that needs it.
+Offer a final potty trip right before lights-out, and always keep water available if your puppy is thirsty, easing off this routine on hot days or whenever your vet advises free access.
+This is general orientation, not a medical instruction; never withhold water from a puppy that needs it.

 Let the puppy show you it is ready rather than dropping the night trip on a fixed date.
 The cue is a run of dry, settled nights where the puppy is comfortably making it through.